 Caring for a 100+ pound dog means that special consideration will need to be taken when it comes to socialization.
 Having a terrified or aggressive Great Dane dragging you by their leash is not fun!

 To avoid this from happening, it’s important that you expose your Great Dane to a wide variety of situations, people, and places from a young age.

 Doing so teaches them to react in a calm and positive manner, instead of being timid and scared of new things!

 Note, that simply taking your Great Dane to play with others dogs is not enough.
 You need to proactively let them meet different people, walk on different surfaces, touch their paws and faces, practice car rides, and many other things!

 While this topic is extremely important, I don’t want to belabor it here.
-Instead, I will highly suggest that you also read and review our dedicated article on Great Dane socialization.
+Instead, I will highly suggest that you also read and review my dedicated article on Great Dane socialization.

 Step 6: Don’t Forget About Training!